TURKS AND CAICOS ISLANDS

 political parties or to form or belong to trade unions or other associations for the promotion and protection of his or her interests.

-(b) that imposes restrictions upon public officers that are reasonably required for the purpose of ensuring the proper performance of
+(c)for the imposition of restrictions on public officers that are reasonably required for the purpose of ensuring the proper performance

 officers generally or any class of public officer issued by the Government.